 A special International Pongal Festival also takes place at Bremajothi Farms near Tuticorin, about two hours up the coast from Kanyakumari.
 It blends ancient tradition with hip genres of arts and music.

 Trichy Tourism Federation holds a pongal celebration for tourists at Esanapatti village a few days before pongal.
 Attractions include local cultural performances and cuisine.

 Thanjavur Tourism Promotion Council organizes a similar cultural festival for tourists at Nanjikottai village in the run up to Pongal.
 There are traditional games, folk dances, astrology, making clay pots, and cooking of rice.

 What Rituals are Performed During Pongal?

 On the fourth day (Kanya Pongal), birds are worshiped.
 Balls of cooked rice are prepared and left out for birds to eat.
 People also thank family and friends for their support during the harvest.
-This day is commonly celebrated as a family day out.
+This day is commonly celebrated as a fun family day out.

 What is the Pongal Dish?

 The pongal is cooked in clay pots, on stoves made with stones and wood used as fuel.
 When it starts to boil over, everyone shouts out "pongalo pongal".
 Beautifully decorated clay pots are sold in markets all over Tamil Nadu in the lead up to the festival.